 Some people may contact children and young people online and pretend to be someone else, even another young person, to groom them.

-When grooming a child, an offender might try to gain their trust and coerce or groom them to create and send child sexual exploitation material, or even meet up with them in person.
+When grooming a child, an offender might try to gain their trust and coerce or groom them to create and send child abuse material, or even meet up with them in person.

 An offender might be a stranger or someone familiar.
 Online grooming can also happen fairly quickly and you may not necessarily notice the signs.